 If you can’t pick a specifically pet-friendly house or apartment, there's a number of ways you can convince a landlord to let your pet stay with you.
 The most common is to suggest paying a monthly fee to your landlord, or an additional security deposit for the pet.
 Use some of these tips on adopting or keeping a dog when a landlord is opposed to it.

-There's a number of solutions to some of the most common reasons owners consider returning dog to shelter.
+Don't give up yet – there's a number of solutions to most common reasons dog owners consider returning dog to shelter.
 Of course, there are also problems that can’t be worked around, like a serious illness of an owner.

 In case that you can’t find a solution that works for you and you simply must relinquish your pet, try to re-home the dog yourself before you turn to a shelter.
 Surrendering a dog fast is possible, but even if you cannot provide your pooch with the home anymore, at least give them a chance at a better new forever home after you give the dog up.